tangentsoft/pidp8i/doc/os8-patching.md

 using OCR of the _DSN_ issues, I created a file per patch.
 Then I reviewed the scanned PDF versions to correct OCR errors.

-Then the mkos8 script was enhanced to apply the patches in an automated way.
+Then our `mkos8` script was enhanced to apply the patches in an automated way.
 Most of the patches were for programs available in source form.
 So I built the programs from source, and then bench checked the patch against the source.
 In a few cases the code was too obscure, and I marked the patch as "plausable"